About my embroidery process

 My design and fabrication process

-2. Design: I can work with customer's artwork in most file formats and then print it to use as my refences while stitching, or draw original artwork (for additional fee).
+2. Design: I can work with customer's artwork in most file formats, hand sketches, or I can design original artwork for your project (for an additional design fee).

-3. Stitching: Chainstitch and Chenille is done in my studio on one of my 100+ year old hand guided machines.
+3. Stitching: Chainstitch and Chenille is done in my studio on one of my antique hand guided machines.
+I also offer tackle twill, applique and modern embroidery.

-4. Patch attachment: I offer patch attachment in several different styles.
+4. Patch attachment: Sewing your patches on is the finishing touch, and I can do it in several different styles.

 Let's get started on your project